BubiniB/bazinga/README.md

 The game has been coded in JavaScript and the entire page is responsive to be enjoyed on every device.

+This game and the code behind it is influenced by [YvonneDev](https://diyifang.medium.com/spock-rock-game-with-javascript-f3cbe9ea61a4).
+I really liked the idea of having a more interactive game against the computer and at the same time keeping the code short and tidy, which I think she has achieved in her code.

 ![Responsivness Mockup](/assets/images/readme-img/bazinga-responsiveness.png)

 ## Features